rpiltiai/user-preferences-service/cursor-context.md

 Current implementation:

 - Cognito-protected `/children/*` routes verify that the caller is Adult/Admin and that `childId` is linked in `ChildLinks`.
-- Adults can GET/PUT child preferences (with the same default resolver applied on read).
+- Adults can GET/PUT/DELETE child preferences (with the same default resolver applied on read).
+- All PUT/DELETE/REVERT mutations call the shared resolver to enforce `childOverride` locks and min/max age rules; blocked attempts are logged for CloudWatch metrics.
-- Remaining work: enforce per-preference locks (childOverride = locked) and age-restriction logic during PUT/REVERT, plus granular role scopes for Admins.
+- Remaining work: richer role scopes for Admins vs Ops and propagating restrictions into future GraphQL/import flows.

 5. REST API Surface